Sensitivity analysis on chaotic dynamical system by Non-Intrusive Least Square Shadowing (NILSS)

-The solution $v^\perp$ over multiple time segments is equivalent to that over a longer segment.
+This continuity condition assures the solution $v^\perp$ over multiple time segments is equivalent to that over a longer segment.
 However, rescaling $ v^{*\perp} $ and $ W^\perp $ at the end of each time segment prevents them from growing too large.

-Using QR factorization to rescale homogeneous solutions, while keeping a continuous affine subspace, is not a new idea.
-In a widely used technique for computing LE \cite{Benettin1980}, the same idea was used.